Oman looks beyond Iran sanctions for gas lifeline

 Iranian officials have said they expect gas exports to Oman to start in under two years, but Rumhy has said it is unlikely construction of the physically challenging subsea pipeline could even start in that time.

-His talks with Iran coincide with continuing negotiations to finalize British energy company BP’s (BP.L) Khazzan project to extract hard-to-reach gas in Oman that could supply around 1 billion cubic feet a day by 2018.
+His talks with Iran coincide with continuing negotiations to finalise British energy company BP’s Khazzan project to extract hard-to-reach gas in Oman that could supply around 1 billion cubic feet a day by 2018.

 Oman will still need more imports in the longer term, so it makes strategic sense to do the political groundwork even if sanctions hold back progress.